kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Parameters:

 -   Time.
-See Time
--   incl | excl (default incl) Specifies how an item exacly at the time should be handled.
-By default it is included in the result stream before the count is started
+-   incl | excl (default incl) Specifies how an item exactly at the time must be handled.
+By default, it is included in the result stream before the count is started

 Examples:
 ```